 The Beach Theatre was opened on December 25, 1940 with Jack Benny in “Love Thy Neighbor” plus a stage show.
-Built for Moses Ginsberg, this fantastic Streamline Art Moderne movie palace cost over $300,000 to construct.
+Built for Moses Ginsberg and Paramount Pictures Inc., this fantastic Streamline Art Moderne movie palace cost over $300,000 to construct.

-It was designed by the firm of Weed & Reeder with Frank H. Shuflin, and with Hal Periera and Albert Anis as associate architects and Robert Law Weed doing most of the interior design, which was an eclectic mix of tropical themes and Streamline Moderne.
+It was designed by the firm of Weed & Reeder with Frank H. Shuflin, and with Hal Periera as associate architect and Robert Law Weed doing most of the interior design, which was an eclectic mix of tropical themes and Streamline Moderne.